Skin problems & allergies

 Keeping on top of your dog’s preventative treatment can help avoid any ticks or fleas, but it’s also important to treat your home as they can survive in carpets and bedding.

 A Joii vet can help you if you’re worried about your dog’s skin or potential allergies.
 This is free for every Animal Friends cat and dog policyholder.
-Otherwise, if you notice any changes in your dog’s behaviour, or you’re worried they’ve developed a skin condition or allergy, visit your vet who will be able to give you a diagnosis and advise on the appropriate course of treatment.
+Otherwise, if you notice any changes in your dog’s behaviour, or are worried they’ve developed a skin condition or allergy, visit your vet who will be able to give you a diagnosis and advise on the appropriate course of treatment.